 Once we receive your report, we will:

-We will acknowledge your report within five working days of receiving it.
+acknowledge it within five working days of receiving it

-We will assess your report within five days, and decide what actions we need to take to deal with it.
+assess it within five days, and decide what actions we need to take to deal with it

-Once we have assessed your report, we will keep you informed of any steps we intend to take including the timescales.
+keep you informed of any steps we intend to take, including the timescales

 inform you of the outcome